2021 Chevrolet Trailblazer Trim Levels with Comparisons & Configurations.

 One other interior difference is that the Activ has a rear center armrest, which has two cup holders and can either be folded up or down.

-Compare the 2021 Chevrolet Trailblazer Activ vs RS Trims.
-What is the Difference?
+Compare the Trailblazer Activ vs RS.
+What is the difference?